aleiadevore/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 *Project goals*

-In this project, I will explore shell redirections.
+In this project, I will explore shell redirections.In this project, I will explore shell redirections.